philip-schrodt/Monticello-heatmap/README.md

 soon you are simply approving its decisions rather than having to think: this allows classification to go *very* fast.

-The `FJTYFilt-plovigy.py` program below is an alternative way of doing this&mdash;it has a very small footprint, is keyboard based, and works well on airplanes---but does not have the machine learning component.
+The `FJTYFilt-plovigy.py` program below is an alternative way of doing this&mdash;it has a very small footprint, is keyboard based, and works well on airplanes&mdash;but does not have the machine learning component.
 If you are going to be doing a lot of labelling, notably in the development of new categories, I'd recommend `prodigy`.
 You will need to write a couple programs (and if so, *please, please* post them to this repo!) to go between the PDE and `prodigy` formats&mdash;and also note that `prodigy` uses the term "jsonl" to refer to a file with one JSON record per line, not the more expansive and human-readable format used in this project&mdash;but hey, 80% to 90% of data-science is